gfiorentino/piffero/README.md

 const stream = fs.createReadStream('employees.json');
 const result = piffero.Piffero.findByPath(stream, "$.employees[1]");

-  streamToString = async (stream) =>{
+// ------ this code is only to console the content of the stream ------- streamToString = async (stream) =>{
     const chunks = []
     return new Promise((resolve, reject) => {